- The

 published in the magazine in September 1932, and was reprinted in November

 1995.
-Although well intentioned, the author sounds what has to be a wrong
+Although well intentioned, the author sounds what has to be a wrong note

-with the word 'Christian'.
-Also see the list
+word 'Christian'.
+Also see the list of

-of archived articles relevant to religion and its study.]
+archived articles relevant to religion and its study.]

-- Ancient Methods of Inquiry Socratic
+Methods of Inquiry Socratic Greece

 - Ancient Greece: